How to Use the Schedule to Set Calendar Events

 If the activity occurs for the full day, use the All Day Checkbox to note that - the activity will be displayed on the header of your calendar.

-You're able to (A) provide a description of the event for your to reference later, and (B) associate an equipment resource, animal, or growing location with the task.
-Use the associate ability if the Activity is pertinent to something specific around your farm.
-You can also (C) add a checklist of subtasks to help you prepare for the activity, and customize this event by (D) selecting what color you'd like it to be displayed as on your calendar.
-This can help you distinguish certain tasks at a glace; perhaps you might make livestock chores blue, and garden chores green.
+You're able to provide a description of the event for your to reference later, and associate an equipment resource, animal, or growing location with the event.
+Use the associate ability if the event is pertinent to something specific around your farm.
+You can also customize this event by selecting what color you'd like it to be displayed as on your calendar.
+This can help you distinguish certain events at a glace; perhaps you might make livestock events blue, and garden events green.

-You can also set the activity to repeat as a series of events on your calendar - our farmers market event recurs weekly during the summer.
-Note that there is a limit of 100 Daily Recurring Tasks that you can create.
+You can also set the event to repeat as a series of events on your calendar - our farmers market event recurs weekly during the summer.
+Note that there is a limit of 100 Daily eecurring events that you can create.

-Once you've supplied your Activity information, be sure to click Create to add it to your schedule.
+Once you've supplied your event information, be sure to click Create to add it to your schedule.

-As always, be aware that if you delete Activities or Tasks they are not able to be recovered.
+As always, be aware that if you delete events they are not able to be recovered.

 Other articles you might be interested in: